What is the normal price for a Golden Retriever puppy?

 The breed was initially developed as an attempt to create an ultimate retriever by Sir Dudley Marjoribanks.
 And history is full of evidence that he was very successful.
 The early dogs were called ‘Flat-coated retrievers’ due to their origin which is linked to the breed.

-These dogs make excellent family dogs known to be wonderful with all the members of their families, including small children and extended relatives.
-Now, this can also be seen as a negative trait for individuals looking for a breed with natural guardian instincts as Goldens are likely to see even strangers as friends.
-But the Western world seems to not mind this much, as Golden Retrievers are the most adopted breed in the states, UK, Canada, and Australia.
+These dogs make excellent family dogs, known to be wonderful with all the members of their families, including small children and extended relatives.
+Now, this can also be seen as a negative trait for individuals looking for a breed with natural guardian instincts, as Goldens are likely to see even strangers as friends.
+But the Western world seems to not mind this much, as Golden Retrievers are the most adopted breed in the United States, UK, Canada, and Australia.

 Golden Retriever Pros and Cons